Particular/docs.particular.net/servicepulse/usage-config.md

 ## Report masks

 Information that is considered sensitive can be obfuscated in the usage report.
-All words to be redacted can be specified in the Masks tab.
+All words to be redacted can be specified in the `Mask Report Data` tab.
 Specify one word per line.

 ![usage-setup-masks](images/usage-setup-masks.png "width=600")